chrisseiler96/beautiful-jekyll/_posts/Test.md

 The solution to this problem can be found [here](https://artofproblemsolving.com/3b1b).

 I misunderstood the problem, and instead tried to solve it assuming the games were made at random.
-After making an effort to solve a much more difficult version of the problem, I realized the mistake but decided to keep trying to solve my version of the problem.
+After making an effort to solve a much more difficult version of the problem, I realized the mistake but decided to keep trying to solve my version of the problem for fun.

+##Can we determine the strongest player out of 20 in 10 randomized tug of war matches?
+**I shall attempt to solve this by creating a simulation and analyzing the results**